- User Since

 That will not happen.
 The heaviest node I had during my test (I tested every single node to see impact on rendering time to make my first 3 patches) gave a slowdown of 10%.
 But even then it's not a slowdown compared to master, it's a lesser improvement.
 Going from 30% faster to 20% faster is already a gain.
 And if a user doesn't want the 30% speedup because it could become "only 20%", then he just leave the option unckeck?

-- Regarding kernel compilation time, Barcelona takes 15seconds on my machine instead of 45.
+- Regarding kernel compilation time, Barcelona takes 15seconds on my machine instead of 45seconds on master.
 With multi-threaded kernel compilation, it would go beneath 5sec on an 8 thread machine as the longest kernel take less than 5seconds to compile.

 - For the scary case their would be a recompile: 50% faster render is so huge, I get better complete render time with this patch, including kernel compilation than on master only taking pure render time.
 So there is simply no reason to not use it in real production scenes.